SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 fuel their research.
 I call it Nerd Capitalism.

 But heck, better to fund the nerds than the Military, I say.
-Although, you'd like to fund the Einstein's not the Oppenheimer's and Teller.
+Although, you'd like to fund the Einstein's not the Oppenheimer's and Teller's'.
 Not all nerds were compiled equal.

 The thing about Nick Bostrom, Connor whatshisname, whatshisname Yudkowsky,